opengeospatial/weather-on-the-web/candidate-specification/README.md

 # Specification details

-Documenation for the candidate is available at:
+Documentation for the candidate is available at:

 * [Weather on the Web](wotw.adoc)